 Coderre, a former mayor of Montreal, shared his idea for a ban on alcohol in Montreal parks at a news conference on June 2, following reports of violence in parks and Montreal’s Old Port over the weekend — the first without a nightly curfew in Quebec since January.
 As a result of the incidents, Montreal’s Old Port will be closed between midnight and 6 a.m. starting today.

-Coderre said this behaviour convinced him that a measure that would prohibit people from consuming alcohol after 8 p.m. in parks would serve to “protect people from themselves.”
+Coderre said this behaviour convinced him that a measure prohibiting people from consuming alcohol after 8 p.m. in parks would serve to “protect people from themselves.”
 He subsequently specified on Twitter that if introduced, the ban would be temporary.

 Several people on social media reacted to the news with speculation that Coderre might also be trying to win over restaurant and bar owners who presumably stand to benefit from a ban that would limit where Montrealers can legally consume alcohol outside at night and perhaps help usher them to their establishments.

-Just earlier this week, Coderre tweeted a photo of roadwork being done on Notre-Dame Street, in front of Joe Beef restaurant on the day that it had planned to reopen for outdoor dining, expressing support for an industry that has “had it hard enough” without the extra hassle.
-Cookbook writer and former Montreal Gazette food critic Lesley Chesterman soon after reminded followers on Twitter that widespread construction that disrupted restaurant operations was just as much a hallmark of Coderre’s 2013-2017 tenure.
+Earlier this week, Coderre tweeted a photo of roadwork on Notre-Dame Street, in front of Joe Beef, on the day the restaurant planned to reopen for outdoor dining.
+At the same time, Coderre expressed support for an industry that has “had it hard enough” without the extra hassle.
+However, cookbook writer and former Montreal Gazette food critic Lesley Chesterman soon after reminded followers on Twitter that widespread construction that disrupted restaurant operations was just as much a hallmark of Coderre’s 2013-2017 tenure.

 Asked what a ban on alcohol in parks could mean for his industry, Paul Desbaillets, co-owner of Montreal pubs like Burgundy Lion, Wolf & Workman, and Bishop & Bagg, says he isn’t convinced it would change much.
 “The truth of the matter is if someone is frequenting a bar or a restaurant, they are coming for the experience, the ambience, the music, the food, the cocktail and everything that comes with it.
 The person that wants to drink in a park at night most likely wants to do a picnic or their own thing in a park.
 They most likely don’t want to come to a restaurant or bar anyways.”

-Desbaillets adds that after nearly two years of restrictions, Montreals are simply “tired of all the rules.”
+Desbaillets adds that after nearly two years of restrictions, Montrealers are simply “tired of all the rules.”